Furka-090/docs/content/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/disabling-issues.md

 {% data reusables.repositories.sidebar-settings %}
 1. Under "Features," deselect **Issues**.

-If you decide to enable issues again in the future, any issues that were previously added will be available.
+If you decide to enable issues again in the future, any issues that were previously added will be availa kible.

 {% ifversion fpt or ghec %}